 AMD has been known for heat issues over the past.
 They have come a long way over the years and deserve the attention they have been getting lately.
 Their processors are way better now in terms of performance and are finally giving a challenge to their competitors Intel.

-The AMD processor now is providing way safer temperatures even overclocked and come overclock ready on all models.
+The AMD processor now is providing way safer temperatures even overclocked and comes to overclock ready on all models.
 This means that every AMD Ryzen user would want to naturally try or have the experience of overclocking.

 For overclocking, people need cooling products and that’s why it is necessary to have knowledge about which one is the best CPU cooler for Ryzen 9 3900x and 3950x.

 Zen 2 technology uses a lot more voltage even on stock settings in idle.
 The firmware has been updated and now has a higher clock speed and higher voltages.
 This means that it needs cooling solutions as well since higher anything means higher temperatures in CPU terms.

 However the new Zen 2 technology is more efficient and generally, these processors have better efficiency and lesser heat, therefore.
 The stock cooler is also pretty good for what it offers however, for overclocking purposes and use of all the cores one should consider buying a cooler for safer temperatures.

-For a normal avid user or a gamer, he or she can stick with the stock cooler as the temperatures were quite similar.
+A normal avid user or a gamer, or can stick with the stock cooler as the temperatures were quite similar.
 This is due to games not being able to use all the cores but rather using up to 2 cores at max in most games including AAA titles.
 That said, for PC enthusiasts or for serious overclocking, the stock cooler doesn’t cut it.

 The Ryzen 9 3900x and 3950x are powerful processors with 12 cores packed into a tiny AM4 die area because of its 7nm manufacturing process, carrying heat is necessary.